emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 5

 ^ Mentoring is more exploratory.
 You build a relationship and focus on trends and approaches to work.
-For example what goals the person may want to set.
+For example what goals are right for that person?
 What are their values?
 How do they feel about work?
 Or how do they build an approach for achieving these goals.

 ---